Tag: Writing Techniques

 After class begins, you may request a refund for the remaining value of the course (less a $25 processing fee).

-No refunds will be available after the third class.
+No credits or refunds will be available after the 1st class.

 Questions?
 Please email Info@writingcraft.com